Yutingggggggg/dsa4264_geospatial/README.md

      ```
    - For Windows:
      ```cmd
-     set LTA_API_KEY='your_api_key'
+     setx LTA_API_KEY 'your_api_key'
      ```

 ### Workflow

 1. **Accessing Datasets**:
    - Open and run the `lta_datamall_data.ipynb` notebook located in the `workingfiles` directory.
-   - This step processes and cleans the raw data obtained from LTA Datamall.
+   - This step retrieves data from the LTA Datamall API, and processes and cleans the raw data obtained.

 2. **Overlap Distance Calculation**:
    - Run the `overlap_distance.ipynb` notebook.